 4. Inspect the Car or Hire a Third-Party Inspection

-This step protects you from buying a vehicle that doesn’t match the listing or hides major mechanical issues.
+Taking this step protects you from buying a vehicle that doesn't match the listing or hides major mechanical issues.

 5. Understand State Laws and Taxes